KyleGospo/docs.bazzite.gg/src/Advanced/creating_custom_image.md

 <!--{"url_discourse": "https://universal-blue.discourse.group/docs?topic=43", "fetched_at": "2024-09-03 16:43:11.309087+00:00"}-->
 <!-- ANCHOR_END: METADATA -->

-## Making your own image by forking Bazzite

-Sometimes you don't want to make a whole new image from scratch, you just want to change some things without too much extra work.
-Sometimes it's nicer to derive from images that more end-user focused like [Bazzite](https://github.com/ublue-os/bazzite).

 ## Using the Image template

 Use the [**official template image**](https://github.com/ublue-os/image-template) to build off of to make your own custom Bazzite preferred over forking the project.

+## Forking Bazzite

+Sometimes you don't want to make a whole new image from scratch, you just want to change some things without too much extra work by forking Bazzite.
+It is highly recommended to use the [Pull application for Github](https://github.com/apps/pull) to keep your fork in sync.

+## Using Blue-Build

+[Blue-Build](https://blue-build.org/learn/universal-blue/) is a project that orginally started as a starting point base for Universal Blue images and eventually became its own separate entity.
+All support for Blue-Build images should be directed to the appropriate [communication channels](https://blue-build.org/community/) outside of Universal Blue.

 ## Use Cases